UniMath/UniMath/INSTALL.md

 ## Preparing for the installation under Mac OS

+First install ProofGeneral.
+You may obtain ProofGeneral from by using the quick installation instructions at http://proofgeneral.inf.ed.ac.uk/ or at https://proofgeneral.github.io/.
+Your version of emacs determines which version of ProofGeneral you need, roughly, so some experimentation may be required; you may even need the current development version if your emacs is recent.

+For the other required components, there are two methods.

 ### First method (recommended for beginners)

 Under Mac OS X, the most convenient way to